Image

 • Will candidates have to take an exam or complete a pre-hiring assignment?

-• How many interviews will applicants have to complete?
+• How many live video interviews or in person interviews will applicants have to complete?

 Here is an example of a remote recruitment checklist you can adopt